geoff-project/coi-utils/docs/guide/lsa_utils.rst

 :ref:`guide/lsa_utils:Relative Trims` or not. :ref:`guide/lsa_utils:Transient
 Trims`, on the other hand, are still the default.

-The slightly more complex one is to create an `Incorporator` and call the respective methods on it.
-This class avoids conversion from Python strings to LSA objects on every function call.
+The slightly more complex way to trim a function is to create an `Incorporator` and call the respective methods on it.
+This class reduces the amount of conversions from Python strings to LSA objects.
 Thus, if you are going to make multiple calls using the same parameter and context, this is going to be slightly more efficient.

 .. code-block:: python